Non-Gaussian Geostatistical Modeling using (skew) t Processes: Concluding remarks

 The estimation of the skew-$t$ process has not been addressed in this paper since the bivariate distribution in this case is quite complicated.
-We believe this issue can be resolved under a suitable Bayesian framework or using EM algorithm for pairwise likelihood as proposed in \cite{Var2005} or \cite{SS2011}.
+In principle, after a suitable parametrization, Gaussian misspecified $wpl$ can be performed using (\ref{CC99}) to estimate the parameters of the skew-$t$ process.
+In this case an additional issue is the behavior of the information matrix when $\eta=0$ \citep{AR22}.
 Finally, a $t$ process with asymmetric marginal distribution can also be obtained by considering some specific transformations of the proposed standard $t$ process as in \cite{AV2011} or under the two-piece distribution framework \citep{AV2015} and this will be studied in future work.